Interval annotations

 - ordered by time of occurrence

-- multiple annotation files will be combined into a single
+- multiple annotation combined into a single

 .annot